Designing networks

 Nesting locations using stick_together()

 We can use the School-method stick_together() to fix this issue.
-This works because whenever an agent is assigned to a location instance, the agent gets a new attribute named after the location class.
+This works because whenever an actor is assigned to a location instance, the actor gets a new attribute named after the location class.
 This new attribute is set to a location instance identifier value.

 [47]: